pauliokas/dotfiles/README.md

 ## Setup

-Just run `make` to symlink the dotfiles.
+Just run `./setup.sh` to symlink the dotfiles.